corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 ## Configuration examples

 The following sections show examples of how to define a [`ClientIdentityConfiguration`](xref:Corvus.Identity.ClientAuthentication.Azure.ClientIdentityConfiguration) for various common scenarios.
 (These examples are all in JSON, because this is a common choice for storing configuration.
-But although `ClientIdentityConfiguration` is designed to work well with JSON mechanisms such as [`Microsoft.Extensions.Configuration.Json`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.json), any configuration provide can be used.
+But although `ClientIdentityConfiguration` is designed to work well with JSON mechanisms such as [`Microsoft.Extensions.Configuration.Json`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.json), any configuration provider can be used.
 These settings could be supplied via environment variables, for example.)

 ### Managed Identity